How does acceptance contribute to one's overall happiness?

 Scott’s decision-making strategies

-Scott feels that acceptance is integral to decision-making.
-Further, accepting that the group’s needs come first opens up innovative ways to make decisions with others.
+Acceptance is integral to decision-making; accepting that the group’s needs come first opens up innovative ways to make decisions with others.

 When making decisions, it is important to balance self awareness with listening to other people’s ideas.